 - Invest all party states with the authority to hold a nurse accountable for meeting all state practice laws in the state in which the patient is located at the time care is rendered through the mutual recognition of party state licenses.

-Which states are participating in the new eNLC?
+Which states are participating in the new eNLC as of April 2019?

-The new Enhanced Nurse Licensure Compact (eNLC) will be implemented on January 19, 2018, and will apply to 29 states.
-The following states will honor the eNLC compact beginning on January 19:
+The new Enhanced Nurse Licensure Compact (eNLC) was implemented on January 19, 2018.
+The following states will honor the eNLC compact as of January 2020: